Intensive pig farming: Description

 Indoor systems allow for the easy collection of waste.
 In an indoor intensive pig farm, manure can be managed through a lagoon system or other waste-management system.
 However, waste smell remains a problem which is difficult to manage.
 Pigs in the wild or on open farmland are naturally clean animals.

 Statistics

 In the UK there are around 11,000 pig farms.
 Approximately 1,400 of these units house more than 1,000 pigs and contain about 85% of the total UK pig population.
-Because of this, the vast majority of the pork products sold in the UK come from intensive farms.
+Because of this, it was reported in 2016 that the vast majority of the pork products sold in the UK come from intensive farms.

 In Australia, there were around 50,000 pig farms in Australia in the 1960s.
 Today, there are fewer than 1,400, and yet the total number of pigs bred and slaughtered for food has increased.
 As of 2015, 49 farms housed 60% of the country's total pig population.

 In the United States, three-quarters of pork comes from large operations with 5,000 or more pigs.
 The animals are most often kept in crowded confinement buildings without fresh air or sunshine.